MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/azure-function-cosmosdb-mongo-api.md

     }
     ```

+1. Return to the Database section of the Azure Explorer in Visual Studio Code, right-click on your Cosmos DB and select **Refresh** to verify that the item was removed from your cloud resource.

 ### Delete one item from the database with API

-1. Use the following curl command to get all items from the database.
+1. Use the following curl command to delete one item from the database.
 Replace `DOCUMENT_ID` with one of the IDs from a previous step's response:

     :::code language="bash" source="~/../js-e2e-azure-function-mongodb/curl.sh" range="18-20" :::